It’s been a funny old week. Funny as in odd. Some bits good, some bits fantastic and some bits terrible – to repeat, it’s been a funny old week!

 - Prepare your manuscript to fit the guidelines of the house you’re submitting to.
 So you’ll have hundreds of versions of the same book filling up your hard drive – tough!

 - Write a business letter (not double spaced).
 Three paragraphs, keep it short and include a killer hook.
 No typos, no punctuation cock-ups.
 Spend time in getting this letter right – there are lots of examples on the Internet.

-- Write that letter to the right editor.
+- Write that letter to the right agent.
 Look them up in the current Writers and Artists Yearbook.
 Read who they’ve published.
 Search them up on Social Media.
 Could you work with them is as important as them working with you.
-Get their name right and don’t churn out the same letter to every editor you approach – your hard drive will be cluttered with lots of useless letters – again tough!
+Get their name right and don’t churn out the same letter to every agent you approach – your hard drive will be cluttered with lots of useless letters – again tough!

 - Choose three at a time to sub to.
 Give them a month to get back to you and then approach the next on your list.
 If you don’t hear from them, they’re not for you.
 Don’t hassle them, you’re sub is one of many – just move on.
 Spend the time in between improving your writing by working on your next book.

 - Don’t take rejections personally.
 You will at first but, if you remember the start of this post ( I do tend to ramble) bear in mind there are a lot more important things going on in your life as there are in mine.

 Jenny x (now will one x suffice! #confused)